dbt-labs/docs.getdbt.com/website/docs/reference/global-configs.md

 #### Command line flags

-Command line (CLI) flags immediately follow `dbt` and precede your subcommand.
+Command line (<Term id="cli" />) flags immediately follow `dbt` and precede your subcommand.
 When set, CLI flags override environment variables and profile configs.

 Use this non-boolean config structure, replacing  `<THIS-CONFIG>` with the config you are enabling or disabling, `<SETTING>` with the new setting for the config, and `<SUBCOMMAND>`  with the command this config applies to: